 The Thai Place

 I actually credit Roatan’s Thai Place restaurant with my love of Thai food.
 I first sampled their massaman curry back in 2008, and ever since then I’ve been searching for a Thai restaurant whose massaman curry compares.
 Even in Thailand, the curries were often not as good as the curries here!
-I’ve also tried the Thai Place’s pad thai, which is also delicious.
-The Thai Place is the ideal spot for a romantic dinner on Roatan, as they set up candle-lit tables on their back pier.
+I’ve also tried the Thai Place’s pad Thai, which is also delicious.
+The Thai Place is the ideal spot for a romantic dinner in West End Roatan, as they set up intimate, candle-lit tables on their back pier.
 However, the delicious food and intimate atmosphere come at a cost – entrees here average about $18 USD.

 Por Que No